linked-db/linked-ql/site/flashql/foreign-io.md

 await db.connect();
 ```

-The callback receives exactly the `replication_origin` value you stored.
+This is now a local FlashQL instance that can talk to an upstream database ondemand.

+Above, the `getUpstreamClient()` callback will recieve `'/api/db'` – the value of the `replication_origin` config.
 It is expected to use the value of this property to create the appropriate foreign client instance that FlashQL sees.

 ## Replication modes

-A view's replication mode is what decides how origin data should behave locally.
+A view's replication mode is what decides how origin data should behave locally: as to whether data stays remote, or is cached locally, or stays in sync.

 Values can be: